 ABOUT THE be.well adaptive running program

-The be.well Adaptive Virtual Running Program was the Spring session of a yearlong program created for those with childhood onset disability and was developed in partnership with Cincinnati Parks Foundation (CPF), Cincinnati Children’s Hospital, Fleet Feet, and Cincinnati Parks.
+The be.well Adaptive Virtual Running Program was the Spring session of a yearlong program in Cincinnati Parks created for those with childhood onset disability and was developed in partnership with Cincinnati Parks Foundation (CPF), Cincinnati Children’s Hospital, and Fleet Feet.
 CPF funds each seasonal program which include running, hiking, martial arts, and yoga.
 The spring installment of the program was offered May 25- August 2 and featured:

 - Free individually fitted running shoes